New Rules for 2013-2014

-This Rules Interpretation Bulletin is intended to clear up what may be a misinterpretation of thenew Libero uniform rule for the 2010 season.
+This Rules Interpretation Bulletin is intended to clear up what may be a misinterpretation of the Libero uniform rule – This is the last season for this rule- See the information below for next season.

 Team Jersey Numbers

-Jerseys may have sponsor names but the numbers must be visable and no alcohol or tobacco related advertising, or inappropriate sponsors or language is allow.
-Please check if you think the sponsor or name may be inappropriate for a Juniors uniform before printing.
+- Jerseys may have sponsor names but the numbers must be visible and no alcohol or tobacco related advertising, or inappropriate sponsors or language is allowed.
+Please check if you think the sponsor or name may be inappropriate for a junior’s uniform before printing.

 Please see the clinics page of this web site.